Here’s What You Need to Know Before Signing up to Drive With Uber or Lyft

 What Uber Offers That Lyft Doesn’t

-For years, Uber has had one huge advantage over Lyft: It’s in more places.
+For years, Uber has had one huge advantage over Lyft: It was in more places.

-Many people outside of coastal cities may only recently have heard of the company because it’s coverage has been far less than Uber’s.
+Now that Lyft has expanded around the country, Uber’s main advantage is more riders likely know about it.
+Many people outside of coastal cities may only recently have heard of the company because it’s newer to their area than Uber.

 Uber’s latest expansion into package and food delivery gives it a boost over Lyft for some drivers, too.

-In select cities (currently: New York, San Francisco and Chicago), you can also be a courier with UberRUSH.
-Deliver on your bike or scooter if you don’t have a car!
+In some cities, you can even make deliveries on your bike or scooter if you don’t have a car.

 Lyft vs. Uber… So, Who Wins?